jschappet/magic_map_project/Organizations/The Center for Consciousness Studies (Arizona).md

 - **"Consciousness and the Brain"** - A panel discussion featuring leading researchers in the field (Available on TED Talks)
 #TOBE_REVIEWED
 - **"Exploring Consciousness: A Journey into the Mind"** - A seminar series featuring various experts (Available on Coursera)
+#TOBE_REVIEWED
+- **"The Nature of Consciousness"** - A series of interviews with thought leaders in consciousness studies (Available on Netflix)

 ## Location
 The Center for Consciousness Studies is located at: